Universal higher-order bulk-boundary correspondence of triple nodal points: Introduction

 The diverse range of symmetry combinations seemingly complicates the analysis.
 However, it turns out that all the cases of interest can be obtained by a proper perturbation of a system with $\mcP\mcT$ symmetry.
-Therefore, our approach to analyze the topological invariants and the bulk-hinge correspondence of TPPs is to (1) first deal with the $\mcP\mcT$-symmetric cases, and (2) afterwards consider the effect of perturbations to derive the results also for the $\mcP\mcT$-broken cases.
+Therefore, our approach to analyze the topological invariants and the bulk-hinge correspondence of TPPs is to first deal with the $\mcP\mcT$-symmetric cases, and afterwards consider the effect of perturbations to derive the results also for the $\mcP\mcT$-broken cases.
 In particular, in the presence of $\mcP\mcT$ we can characterize the TPP also by a second Stiefel Whitney (2SW) or Euler monopole charge, of which the first one provides further insights into the bulk-hinge correspondence~\cite{Ahn:2019,Wang:2019}.
-Our results for the correspondence between TPPs, and their associated fractional jump in the hinge charge, and (if also defined) their 2SW monopole charge are summarized in \cref{tab:HOBBC:Qjump}.
+Our results for the correspondence between TPPs, and their associated fractional jump in the hinge charge, and (if also defined) their 2SW and Euler monopole charge are summarized in \cref{tab:HOBBC:Qjump}.
+The results also apply to non-symmorphic space groups (SGs) with an appropriate identification of ICRs~\cite{Lenggenhager:2022:TPClassif}.

 The manuscript is organized as follows.
 In \cref{Sec:C4Model}, we present a concrete $C_4$-symmetric tight-binding model that illustrates the phenomenology of TPP-induced higher-order topology, including both the hinge-charge jump and the 2SW monopole invariant.
 This motivates our study and sets the stage for the subsequent general discussion.
 First, \cref{Sec:Monopole} discusses monopole charges induced by type-$\mathsf{A}$ TPs in $\mcP\mcT$-symmetric spinless systems using simple manipulations with the non-Abelian band topology.
 The analysis reveals that pairs of TPs in three-band models can be characterized by the Euler monopole charge, while TPPs in four-band models can carry the 2SW monopole charge.
 The discussion is then substantially generalized in \cref{Sec:HOBBC}, where we use symmetry indicators to establish the main result of our work: a general bulk-hinge correspondence principle for TPPs \emph{in spinless systems}.
-As an intermediate result, we are led to also derive a bulk-corner correspondence principle for the 2SW monopole charge in the presence of rotation symmetry, and we also analyze the effect of symmetry breaking on TPPs.
+As intermediate results, we are led to also derive symmetry-indicator formulas for the 2SW and Euler monopole charge in the presence of rotational symmetry and a bulk-corner correspondence principle for the former, and we analyze the effect of symmetry breaking on TPPs.
+For simplicity, we first focus on symmorphic SGs and discuss the generalization to non-symmorphic SGs only in \cref{Sec:non-symmorphic}.